mnagatsuka/next-firebase-auth/docs/specifications/ui/pages/blog-post-detail.md

 - Page loads and the `CommentsSection` component mounts (Client-Side Rendering).

 #### Behavior
-1. After the main post content is rendered, the comments section loads dynamically.
-2. API call to `GET /posts/[id]/comments` fetches existing comments.
+1. The client establishes a WebSocket connection to the comments service.
+2. An initial API call to `GET /posts/[id]/comments` is made.
+This HTTP request does not return the comments directly.
+Instead, it returns an acknowledgment and triggers the backend to start sending comments over the established WebSocket connection.
+3. The client listens for messages on the WebSocket.
-3. Comments are rendered without full page refreshes.
+4. As comment data arrives via WebSocket messages, the `CommentsSection` is updated in real-time without full page refreshes.

 #### Component Reference
 - [Link to CommentsSection Storybook entry](https://storybook-link)